aykutonol/cito/README.md

 # Contact-Implicit Trajectory Optimization (CITO)

-This package is developed for planning non-prehensile manipulation and locomotion motions without a predefined contact schedule.
+This package provides a contact-implicit trajectory optimization (CITO) framework for planning non-prehensile manipulation and locomotion trajectories without a predefined contact schedule.
 The planning algorithm  is based on a variable smooth contact model and successive convexification.
-Please see [1] for a detailed description of the algorithm.
+Please see the [references](##Citing) for a detailed description of the algorithm.

 In this framework, MuJoCo is used to evaluate the nonlinear dynamics.
 The partial derivatives of the dynamics about the previous trajectory are obtained by numerical differentiation.